cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 |    Tiers 	| Labels are self-explanatory and meaningful.
 Widespread purple is not meaningful.<br>Case rate and positive rate are clear but some participants expect to see the real number for their counties.  	|  Easy to read and navigate. 	|   	|
 |   Map 	| Desirable and memorable.
 New information.
 Great piece to create awareness. 	| Non intuitive on mobile. (friction regarding searchability and clickability) 	|   	|

-To view full report  check  [PPT Report](https://docs.google.com/presentation/d/1ga2JmDpwBGK0bAGbDnub3g8VyAaph3ZjCScWVU6V2QA/edit)
+To view full report  check  [Report](https://docs.google.com/presentation/d/1ga2JmDpwBGK0bAGbDnub3g8VyAaph3ZjCScWVU6V2QA/edit)

 ### Blueprint Impact

 This research informed the team about the visitors' points of confusion around the framework and issues around the usability of the page.
-We proposed changes in the content hierarchy that were taken into consideration and implemented in newwer iterations of the page.
+We proposed changes in the content hierarchy that were taken into consideration and implemented in newer iterations of the page.

 ### Blueprint Links to documents